- ALGORITHM: The type of mesh algorithm used ("finite-difference" is currently the only available option).

 Includes settings for the y and z geometry of the simulation region.
 Also includes the following settings:

-- ENERGY CONSERVATION: Allows you to select the type of energy conservation to use in the propagation stage of an EME calculation.
-The choices are:
+ENERGY CONSERVATION: Allows you to select the type of energy conservation to use in the propagation stage of an EME calculation.
+The choices are 'none', 'passive', or 'conserve energy'.

 - DISPLAY CELLS: Displays cell boundaries in the CAD.